Internships and Work Experience Student Internship Requirement

 Internship Overview

-CON 487 internship is a required course for credit, with prerequisites and assignments where students submit a final portfolio for a letter grade.
-Internships are full-time (40+ hours per week) with a sponsor company in a construction related field.
+The CON 487 internship is a required course for credit, with prerequisites and assignments for which students submit a final project for a letter grade.
+Internships are full-time (typically 40+ hours per week) with a sponsor company in a construction-related field.
 Students must be of at least junior standing in the Construction Management program and complete the internship course over their final summer term.
-Those students completing a 24-week internship will take a semester off from coursework in addition to a summer term.

 Sponsoring an Intern